20 Essential Sales Skills

 Good follow-up adds value each time instead of just "checking in."
 You might share a relevant case study, a new insight about their industry, or a thoughtful question that advances the conversation.

 Create a follow-up plan for each opportunity with specific value-adding touchpoints.
-This prevents deals from stalling due to lack of contact.
+This prevents deals from stalling due to a lack of contact.

 11. Effective Communication